For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Data and Compute Requirements

 As models grow, they require more data and computational power.
-The power law helps in predicting how much additional data and compute resources are needed to achieve desired performance levels.
+The power law helps in predicting how much additional data and computing resources are needed to achieve desired performance levels.
 This is crucial for planning and optimizing the training of LLMs.

 Balancing Act